atoms19/brogser/README.md

 |`!pin <search term>` | searches pinterest|
 | `!g <search term>` | searches github |
 | `!tw <search term>` | searches X(Twitter) |

+quick paths is another feature that allows you to easily get to a specific section of webpages that you have shortcuts for for example typing `!g/atoms19` would directly take you to my profile here !g acts as https://github.com saving us time typing it also works for reddit and twitter wanna quickly jump into a subreddit just type `!r/r/<subreddit name>` and thats it